Step Into September

 Precipice

-High above Dolgellau, with striking views of some of Snowdonia’s magnificent mountain ranges, this walk will take you though part of an ancient estate steeped in Welsh history.
+High above Dolgellau, with striking views of Snowdonia’s magnificent mountain ranges, this walk will take you through part of an ancient estate steeped in Welsh history.
 Meander through woodlands and meadows to the shores of Llyn Cynwch.

 Bird Rock